LaxarJS/laxar/docs/manuals/adapters.md

 ### The Widget Adapter API

-All widget adapters must implement the following four methods, to support creation and destruction of controller and view:
+All widget adapter instances produced by `create` must implement the following four methods, to support creation and destruction of controller and view:

 * `createController`: called to instantiate the widget controller.
   The argument is a config map, currently only having an `onBeforeControllerCreation` function as single property.